oracle/truffleruby/doc/user/polyglot.md

 (`--ruby.embedded=false` from another launcher, or `-Dpolyglot.ruby.embedded=false` from a normal Java application).

-It's a separate option, but in an embedded configuration, you may want to use the `-Xplatform.native=false` option, which disables use of NFI.
+It's a separate option, but in an embedded configuration you may want to use the `-Xplatform.native=false` option, which disables use of NFI.

 Note that, unlike for example pure JavaScript, Ruby is more than a